 2021 Application Period: October 15 to November 30, 2020

-The certificate is designed for advanced professionals working in related therapeutic areas: licensed mental health clinicians, specific medical professionals and ordained/commissioned clergy and chaplains.
-Licensed professionals in these specializations must have an MA, MSW, RN or higher degree in behavioral health, medicine, or mental health fields.
-Clergy and chaplains must be trained within one or more of the major world religions and be ordained or commissioned prior to application.
-Under specific circumstances, specific medical and mental health professionals, who are not yet licensed, may apply if they have completed their coursework and 1,000 training hours of counseling and psychotherapy.
+The certificate is designed for advanced professionals working in related therapeutic areas: licensed mental health clinicians, specific medical professionals, and ordained/commissioned clergy and chaplains.
+Licensed professionals in these specializations must have an MA/MS, MSW, RN or higher degree in behavioral health, medicine, or mental health fields.
+Clergy and chaplains must be trained in a recognized program with multiple teachers within one or more of the major world religions, hold an MDiv, have completed 4 units of CPE, and be ordained or commissioned prior to application.
+Under specific circumstances, some medical and mental health professionals, who are not yet licensed, may apply if they have completed their coursework and 1,000 supervised training hours of counseling and psychotherapy.

-Only professionals who hold the following specific advanced degrees, licensure, commissions, or ordinations may apply to the certificate program:
+Only professionals who hold the following specific advanced degrees and licensure, commissions, or ordinations may apply to the certificate program:

 These are strict criteria and only people with the above degrees and credentials are eligible to apply.
-For these professionals, preference will be given to applicants with a substantial background in psychological treatment and spiritual direction in behavioral medicine, chronic trauma and PTSD, palliative care, hospice, psychiatry, drug and alcohol rehabilitation, oncology, mediation and resolution, and/or pain management.
+For these professionals, preference will be given to applicants with a substantial background in psychological treatment and/or spiritual direction in: behavioral medicine, chronic trauma and PTSD, palliative care, hospice, psychiatry, drug and alcohol rehabilitation, oncology, mediation and resolution, and/or pain management.

-The Center for Psychedelic Therapies and Research especially encourages applications from individuals in the above list who identity as people of color and/or LGBTQi, serve marginalized and underserved populations, and/or are military veterans.
+The Center for Psychedelic Therapies and Research especially encourages applications from eligible individuals within the above list who: identify as people of color; identify as LGBTQ+; are military veterans; are clinical CIIS and ACTCM faculty, students, alumni, supervisors, adjuncts, and staff; and/or serve marginalized and under-represented populations.

 For medical professionals, clergy, chaplains, and counseling attorneys, those applicants with substantial experience in providing psychotherapy, counseling, pastoral care, mediation, and/or spiritual direction will be considered strong candidates for the certificate program.

-Criteria for Clergy and Chaplains: Ordained clergy and commissioned/ordained chaplains are considered as applicants if they serve in pastoral counseling and spiritual direction within the well-known world religious traditions.
-For ordained/commissioned clergy and chaplains, an M.Div. and 4 hours CPE with study in psychology and therapeutic skills is a requirement.
-We encourage applicants from these backgrounds.
-There are special tuition discounts available for clergy and chaplains who report a need for financial aid.
+Criteria for Clergy and Chaplains: Ordained clergy and commissioned/ordained chaplains are considered as applicants if they actively serve in pastoral counseling and spiritual direction within the well-known world religious traditions.
+The three requirements for this group are that they must: have earned an accredited M.Div. with study in psychology and therapeutic skills; be ordained or commissioned within a supervised traditional and established curriculum with multiple teachers; and have completed 4 units of CPE prior to application.
+We encourage submissions from these applicants.
+There is aid available for clergy and chaplains who demonstrate financial need.

-Criteria for Eligible Traditional Chinese Medicine Practitioners, Physical Therapists, Advanced Alcohol and Drug Counselors, and Occupational Therapists: These professionals must have an accredited master’s or doctoral degree in mental health, medicine, or behavioral health, as well as the applicable license.
-These specific credentials are required for these 2020 applicants.
+Criteria for Eligible Traditional Chinese Medicine Practitioners, Physical Therapists, Advanced Alcohol and Drug Counselors, Certified Nurse-Midwives, and Occupational Therapists: These professionals must have an accredited master’s or doctoral degree in one of these specific disciplines, as well as the applicable license.
+These specific credentials are required for the above 2021 applicants.

 Eligibility for Pre-licensed Professionals: Under certain circumstances, five types of eligible mental health or medical professionals may be admitted prior to the completion of licensure requirements.
-These five groups of therapists are Professional Clinical Counselors, Marriage and Family Therapists, Clinical Social Workers, Psychologists, and Psychiatrists.
-Unlicensed members of these five groups will be considered on an individual basis only if they: a) have completed their degree coursework, b) have completed 1,000 or more supervised internship or residency clinical hours in which they conducted psychotherapy and counseling and c) have two or more years of work experience in mental health fields.
-In all cases where an applicant is not yet licensed, the coursework and 1,000 supervised hours of psychotherapy or counseling experience must be completed prior to the start of the certificate program on February 1, 2020.
-To document the completion of the coursework, pre-licensed applicants will need to include a copy of their degree's academic requirements from the university's catalog.
+These five groups of therapists are: professional clinical counselors, marriage and family therapists, clinical social workers, psychologists, and psychiatrists.
+Pre-licensed members of these five professions will be considered on an individual basis only if they: a) have completed their degree coursework, b) have completed 1,000 or more supervised internship or residency clinical hours in which they conducted psychotherapy and counseling and c) have two or more years of work experience in mental health fields.
+In all cases where an applicant is not yet licensed, the coursework and 1,000 supervised hours of psychotherapy or counseling experience must be completed prior to February 1st, 2021.
+To document the completion of the coursework, pre-licensed applicants will need to submit a copy of their degree's academic requirements from the university's catalog and their latest transcript.

-Trainees may apply for 25 to 40 hours of applicable Continuing Education Hours for an additional administrative fee.
-Please see the details below of the organizations with which the certificate program has contracted to provide Continuing Education Hours.
+Trainees may earn up to 40 approved hours of applicable Continuing Education Hours and Credits for an additional administrative fee.
+Please see the details below of the organizations with which the certificate program has contracted to provide Continuing Education Hours and Credits.